 - 1. Build a descriptor of the first block by concatenating the HOG within the block.
-You can use $block_size=2$, i.e., 2×2 block will contain $2 \times 2 \times 6$ entries that will be concatenated to form one long vector as shown in Figure 5(a). - 2.
+You can use block_size=2, i.e., 2×2 block will contain $2 \times 2 \times 6$ entries that will be concatenated to form one long vector as shown in Figure 6(c). - 2.
 Normalize the descriptor as follow: